 These three letters are one of the most important aspects of every landing page, website, and offer.
-This abbreviation stands for Call To Action.
+This abbreviation stands for a call to action.
 Its whole purpose is to encourage your potential client, reader, or subscriber to take a specific action.
 When is CTA used, and what to do in order to make it efficient?
 Just read on!

 Your CTA is only as good as your offer

 For starters, we have to state that CTA is by no means a ‘magic wand’.
 If the rest of your website or offer is weak, CTA itself cannot improve your conversion rates.
 That’s why you should take care of your offer and other content on your website/fan page first.
 Make sure that:

 - The ebook you want people to download looks good and offers valuable knowledge

 - Your landing page contains attractive and desired information

 - Your website shows your experience and expertise